TimerlanK/My_Ds_Babel/README.md

 </p>

 ## My_Ds_Babel
-Data is heart of an information system.
-Converting them from a format to another or migrating them to another database is a very important skills.Your mission will be to help translate from one format to another.
-We will be working with 2 very popular format: SQL and CSV.
+Data is heart of an information system. </br>
+Converting them from a format to another or migrating them to another database is a very important skills.</br>
+Your mission will be to help translate from one format to another. </br>
+We will be working with 2 very popular format: SQL and CSV.</br>